 You just gave birth to a healthy baby.
-Your family and your spouse are all ecstatic and happy of the arrival of your baby.
+Your family and your spouse are all ecstatic and happy about the arrival of your baby.
 Everyone feels happy except for you.
 There is a strong tinge of sadness in your heart – you cry, have negative thoughts and feel insecure all the time.
 Why is this so?

 What is Post Partum Depression?

-Post Partum Depression (PDD), or also known as post natal depression, is a feeling of sadness, misery, loneliness, insecurity and incompetence usually felt by women after giving birth.
+Post-Partum Depression (PDD), or also known as postnatal depression, is a feeling of sadness, misery, loneliness, insecurity and incompetence usually felt by women after giving birth.
 Studies revealed that 30% of women who have given birth experience PDD.
 This makes it a normal yet crucial condition which women should battle to avoid severe complications.
 If not properly treated, PDD may indirectly have dire effects on an infant’s growth and development.

 The exact cause of PDD is unclear.
 Some women may be genetically more vulnerable than others to postpartum depression.
-However it is believed that stressful events after childbirth such as feelings of isolation, worry, and responsibility about the new baby may be the main cause of PDD.
+However, it is believed that stressful events after childbirth such as feelings of isolation, worry, and responsibility about the new baby may be the main cause of PDD.